 There are other connector trails around the base of Cowboy Hat Hill that link to the main trail and are fun to explore, but they originate on other nearby streets.This small network of well-traveled paths in the immediate area can be a bit confusing to navigate, so the most easily found “trailhead” is at the bend in Chimney Way/Navahoe Drive.

-Below is a Google Map to assist you in finding a place to park for accessing Cowboy Hat Hill.
+Here’s a map to assist you in finding a place to park for accessing Cowboy Hat Hill.
 Please note that there is no actual parking lot, so you’ll need to find a space either on Apache Ave, or along Chimney Way/Navahoe Dr. This is a residential area, so be respectful of private property and citizens’ privacy.

 From the bend in the road along Chimney Way/Navahoe Drive, you’re going to make your way uphill along a small footpath.
 At about .10 miles you’ll most likely see a large water tank and/or a small paved road.
 Avoid contact with either of these structures as they are private and belong to the South Lake Tahoe Public Utility District.
 While continuing to travel uphill, follow the trail that veers left of the water tank.
 Just shy of half of a mile you’ll arrive at Cowboy Hat Hill.